perrochon/simple-bedrock-script/README.md

     experimentalgameplay[SOH][SOH]

 This did the trick for me.
-(Everytime you patch files like this, make a backup copy first...)
+Everytime you patch files like this, make a backup copy first...
+This is really not a good was of doing things, but right now it seems the only way.

+## Future Features
+* Client side scripts on clients other than Windows 10, foremost Android and iOS
+* Content error logging (this is supposed to work, but I don't know where the content file would be)
+* Better reporting of any issues